snordale/nba-playoff-game/README.md

 ## Overview

 This is a web game that occurs during the NBA Playoffs.
 Make a group, invite friends, then everyone picks one player per day for the NBA playoffs.
 You receive scores points based on your picks' points, assists, turnovers, rebounds, blocks, and steals.
 You cannot pick the same player twice.
 Whoever has the most points at the end of the playoffs wins.
+Submission lock in once the game starts, and you can only submit a player whose game has not started.

 ## Scoring